Aeronization/url_keywords/README.md

 ## Solution

 Quick Answer:
-    Lists & List comprehensions will be ideal here while working with Pyhon.
+    Lists & List comprehensions will be ideal here while working with Python.